zhangchen-xu/rllm_0.3/README.md

 <div align="center">
 <img src="figures/deepcoder.png" width="60%" />

-<sub>*Figure 1: DeepCoder's LiveCodeBench (LCB) score as training progresses.
+<sub>*DeepCoder's LiveCodeBench (LCB) score as training progresses.
 At step 180, context length is extended to 32K.
 The best 32K checkpoint is used for inference-time scaling to 64K, achieving 60.6% LCB—matching o3-mini's performance.
 For more details, see our [blog post](https://pretty-radio-b75.notion.site/DeepCoder-A-Fully-Open-Source-14B-Coder-at-O3-mini-Level-1cf81902c14680b3bee5eb349a512a51).*</sub>
 </div>

 ## Releases  📰